Get Tech Tips

 I frequently see techs online struggling with charging or troubleshooting refrigeration equipment and using subcooling as a diagnostic or charging method.
 Please don't do this unless you understand it fully.

-This ‘stacking’ effect as it’s commonly called, allows more time for the liquid to be in the condenser and to reject heat.
+This ‘stacking’ effect, as it’s commonly called, allows more time for the liquid to be in the condenser and reject heat.
 That heat rejection is what results in additional subcooling.
-Adding more gas to this system will simply result in more liquid being stored in the condenser, more heat rejection from that liquid and, consequently an increasing subcooling value.
+Adding more gas to this system will simply result in more liquid being stored in the condenser, more heat rejection from that liquid, and, consequently, an increasing subcooling value.
 That’s the system that you understand and that subcooling can be effectively used as a diagnostic and charging metric.

 We’ve got liquid in the condenser, and it enters the receiver before the metering device.
 As the liquid line fills and the metering device starts to restrict as before, where does the liquid wind up?
 The receiver.
 It doesn’t wind up in the condenser where heat can be rejected, but rather in a tank to be stored.
 Now, if you’re measuring subcooling before OR AFTER the receiver, you’re not going to see a significant change in that value before or after we reach a proper charge.

 If you continue to add gas to the system, it will continue to fill the receiver until that liquid backs up to the inlet port of the receiver.
 Now, you’re seriously overcharged because a receiver shouldn’t be more than 80% full, but the system can now back liquid up into the condenser and allow for the subcooling to increase.

-This is why, when you have a receiver, you need to use either a sight glass or some form of receiver level monitoring to determine if you’re charge is correct and not just use subcooling.
+When you have a receiver, you need to use either a sight glass or some form of receiver level monitoring to determine if your charge is correct and not just use subcooling.